k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b>topologyKey</b></td>
         <td>string</td>
         <td>
           TopologyKey is the key of node labels.
 Nodes that have a label with this key and identical values are considered to be in the same topology.
 We consider each <key, value> as a "bucket", and try to put balanced number of pods into each bucket.
+We define a domain as a particular instance of a topology.
+Also, we define an eligible domain as a domain whose nodes match the node selector. e.g. If TopologyKey is "kubernetes.io/hostname", each Node is a domain of that topology.
+And, if TopologyKey is "topology.kubernetes.io/zone", each zone is a domain of that topology.
 It's a required field.<br/>
         </td>
         <td>true</td>
       </tr><tr>